Detection of ultracold neutrons with powdered scintillator screens: Manufacturing and light properties

 The light output of the YAP:Ce and ZnS:Ag screens was compared using (1) 5.5 MeV alpha radiation from an \Am\ source and (2) UCN capture on the \B\ layer.
-In (1), the scintillator was put in a dark box with a source directly on top of it, and in (2) the scintillator was mounted outside a UCN test port window at the UCN source at Los Alamos National Laboratory ~\cite{Ito2018,Saunders2013}.
+In case (1), the scintillator was put in a dark box with a source directly on top of it, and in case (2) the scintillator was mounted outside a UCN test port window at the UCN source at Los Alamos National Laboratory ~\cite{Ito2018,Saunders2013}.
 Average waveforms for both types of measurements and all three screens are shown in Figure~\ref{fig:alpha_UCN}.
-The decay spectra of YAP:Ce and LYSO:Ce were fitted with an exponential function, resulting in decay times of 28~ns and 32~ns respectively.
+The decay curve of YAP:Ce and LYSO:Ce were fitted with an exponential function, resulting in decay times of 28~ns and 32~ns, respectively.
 This result is consistent with the tabulated values for YAP:Ce from Table~\ref{tab:properties}, but is 20\% faster for LYSO:Ce.
+For UCN capture, the pulse heights of YAP:Ce and LYSO:Ce are approximately 75\% and 50\%, respectively, relative to ZnS:Ag.
+ZnS:Ag has the higher light output, as expected from the tabulated values.
+For 5.5 MeV alpha particles, ZnS:Ag exhibits a lower light output compared to YAP:Ce.
+This reduced light output may indicate a lower effective energy deposition in ZnS:Ag, which could be associated with a lower stopping power or reduced scintillation efficiency relative to YAP:Ce.
+The observed difference may be related to variations in the manufacturing process.
+In particular, differences in the concentration of optical glue, which has a lower density than the scintillator material, could reduce the effective density of the ZnS:Ag layer and thereby affect the stopping power and light output.

-Pulse heights of the UCN measurement of YAP:Ce and LYSO:Ce are 75\% and 50\% when compared to ZnS:Ag, respectively.
-For 5.5 MeV alpha particles, the smaller ZnS:Ag signal indicates that differences in the manufacturing process led to a screen with lower stopping power, preventing complete energy deposition of the higher-energy alpha particle.
+indicates that differences in the manufacturing process led to a screen with lower stopping power, preventing complete energy deposition of the incident higher-energy alpha particle.

-Phosphorescence was measured by activating the scintillators with room lights for several hours and putting them into a dark box for the following 20+ days.
-Resulting count rates are shown in Figure~\ref{fig:phosphorescence}.
-YAP:Ce shows a significant improvement over ZnS:Ag; after 2 days, it has 60\% lower count rates.
-In other words, the level of count rates that took ZnS:Ag 2 days, YAP:Ce has reached in less than a day.
-On the other hand, LYSO:Ce shows a much higher phosphorescence, and after 2 days exhibits over 10 times higher count rates than ZnS:Ag.
+Phosphorescence was measured by exposing the scintillators to room light for several hours and subsequently placing them into a light-tight dark box for a period of 22 days.
+The resulting count rates are shown in Figure~\ref{fig:phosphorescence}.
+YAP:Ce shows significantly lower phosphorescence than ZnS:Ag; after 2 days, it has 60\% lower count rates.
+Equivalently, YAP:Ce reaches the same count-rate level in less than one day that requires two days for ZnS:Ag.
+Conversely, LYSO:Ce shows a much higher phosphorescence, and after 2 days exhibits over 10 times higher count rates than ZnS:Ag.
+The prolonged phosphorescence observed in LYSO:Ce is likely attributed to the presence of radioactive lutetium.